 From 2017 to 2018, five youth-led organizations, with financial and technical support from The Partnership and Women Deliver, have used the toolkit to guide their design, implementation, and monitoring of national advocacy action roadmaps to improve the health and well-being of adolescents through policy-specific changes.
 Here are summaries of their stories and lessons learned:

-The Cameroon Agenda for Sustainable Development’s Advocating for Change for Adolescents project was established to increase accountability for adolescent health and well-being in Cameroon by advocating for harmonized and systematic collection of disaggregated data between August 2017 and September 2018.
+The Cameroon Youth Network’s Advocating for Change for Adolescents project was established to increase accountability for adolescent health and well-being in Cameroon by advocating for harmonized and systematic collection of disaggregated data between August 2017 and September 2018.
 Their objectives included:

 - improving advocacy for change for adolescent health and well-being by launching a national advocacy toolkit by August 2018

 - improving data collection tools in Cameroon by designing a new and harmonized toolkit for collecting additional and disaggregated data on adolescent health and well-being by September 2018